The Tank

 That’s about it, our home for the time being!

 This entry was posted on Sunday, August 23rd, 2009 at 10:17 AM and is filed under Australia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 1. Nomaan says: